stormpath/stormpath-flask/docs/quickstart.rst

 prompted, select "Website" as your platform type.

 In the "Site URL" box, enter your private and public root URLs.
-This should be something like ``"http://localhost:5000 http://mysite.com"``.  *You can list multiple URLs separated by spaces.*
+This should be something like ``"http://localhost:5000"`` or ``"http://mysite.com"``.  *If you want to allow Facebook Login from multiple URLs (local development, production, etc.) you can just click the "Add Platform" button again and enter another URL.*

 Lastly, click the "Save Changes" button to save the changes.